Seyigate/gate_Keylogger/README.md

 This project should be only take place in a control environment and written permission must be given by the system owner.
 Seyigate will not be liable to any destructive occurrence in the network and system infrastructure.

+Check out below to learn how to use the metasploit framework.
+This project was explained in a simplex term and proof of concept included, however they work great!
+Feel free to fork and improve it if you want.
+Be sure to check out the [issues](https://github.com/Seyigate/gate_Keylogger/issues) or [pull requests](https://github.com/Seyigate/gate_Keylogger/pulls) to see if your problem has been fixed, or to help out others.

 **Introduction**